 What does quercetin do?

-Quercetin is an antioxidant, stimulates immunity, reduces allergic responses (including the release of histamine) and has antiviral activity.
-Most quercetin research has focussed on the supplements immune boosting benefits in elite athletes during periods of intensive training.
+Quercetin is an antioxidant, it stimulates immunity, reduces allergic responses (including the release of histamine) and has antiviral activity.1 Most quercetin research has focussed on the supplement’s immune boosting benefits in elite athletes during periods of intensive training.

-Quercetin lowers the production of inflammatory chemicals (cytokines such as interleukin IL-4) and inhibits enzymes (eg lipoxygenase) involved in triggering inflammation.
-Research involving trained cyclists found that when taken alongside Green Tea extracts and 400mg omega-3 fish oil (EPA and DHA) which boost the absorption of quercetin into the body, this combination helped to reduce muscle damage and inflammation after intense exercise.3
+Quercetin lowers the production of inflammatory chemicals (cytokines such as interleukin IL-4) and inhibits enzymes (eg lipoxygenase) involved in triggering inflammation.2 Research involving trained cyclists found that when taken alongside Green Tea extracts and 400mg omega-3 fish oil (EPA and DHA), which boost the absorption of quercetin into the body, this combination helped to reduce muscle damage and inflammation after intense exercise.3

-Quercetin can reduce allergic reactions in several different ways, including the suppression of histamine release, and helping to restore normal immune cell responses away from allergic reactions towards fighting infections.
-It is particularly active within the skin and may help to improve atopic dermatitis, which is an allergic, inflammatory skin condition.
+Quercetin can reduce allergic reactions in several different ways, including the suppression of histamine release, IgE antibody formation and helping to restore normal immune cell responses away from allergic reactions towards fighting infections.
+It is particularly active within the skin and may help to improve atopic dermatitis, which is an allergic, inflammatory skin condition.5

-Quercetin is currently under investigation for its ability to reduce inflammation of the cornea and to improve dry eyes.
+Quercetin is currently under investigation for its ability to reduce inflammation of the cornea and to improve dry eyes.6

 Getting quercetin from your diet

-The richest food sources of quercetin are black elderberries, which contain around 42mg/100g quercetin, and capers which supply 32mg/100g, but these are not often included in the diet in significant amounts.
-The main food sources of quercetin in a typical western way of eating are apples and onions.
+The richest food sources of quercetin are black elderberries, which contain around 42mg/100g quercetin, and capers which supply 32mg/100g, but these are not often included in the diet in significant amounts.7 The main food sources of quercetin in a typical western way of eating are apples and onions.
 Quercetin is also found in broccoli, berries, grapes, tea, tomatoes and dark chocolate.
-Quercetin is present in some medicinal plants such as St John’s Wort and Ginkgo biloba and may contribute to their health benefits.
-The dietary intake of all flavonols, including quercetin, is estimated at around 13mg per day.9
+Quercetin is present in some medicinal plants such as St John’s Wort and Ginkgo biloba and may contribute to their health benefits.8 The dietary intake of all flavonols, including quercetin, is estimated at around 13mg per day.9

-Studies investigating immune benefits have used a daily intake of 1,000mg (1 gram) quercetin, beginning 2 to 4 weeks before undertaking intense exercise.
+Studies investigating immune benefits have used a daily intake of 1,000mg (1 gram) quercetin, beginning two to four weeks before undertaking intense exercise.
 For those training regularly, a daily intake is advisable.
 To aid quercetin’s absorption it is best taken alongside green tea or omega 3 fatty acids.